-- In line with previous MCA Decision Notices, following the update to the payphone calculation, the public payphones component is based on the optimal number of payphones as calculated through the 2010 Decision Notice's mechanism. - On the basis of our review work described above, the public payphone claim results in a total net cost of €28,211.
+- In line with previous MCA Decision Notices, following the update to the payphone calculations, the public payphones component is based, on a per locality basis, on the optimal number of payphones as calculated through the 2010 Decision Notice's mechanism. - > On the basis of our review work described above, the public payphone claim results in a total net cost of €22,128.